vinayiet/Plant_Disease_Prediction/README.md

 ## 📌 Problem Statement

-Plant diseases, particularly fungal infections, are a leading cause of agricultural losses worldwide.
-These diseases are often triggered by specific environmental conditions such as high humidity, temperature, and rainfall.
-By predicting disease outbreaks early, farmers can take preventive measures to protect crops, optimize pesticide use, and improve yield.
+Plant diseases, especially fungal infections, are a major cause of crop losses globally.
+These diseases are often triggered by environmental factors like high humidity, temperature, and rainfall.
+Early prediction of disease outbreaks enables farmers to take preventive actions, optimize pesticide use, and improve crop yield.

-This project uses a **Decision Tree Classifier** to predict whether a plant is likely to be diseased based on real-time environmental parameters.
+This project leverages a **Decision Tree Classifier** to predict the likelihood of plant disease based on real-time environmental data.

 ---

 ## 📂 Dataset Overview

-The synthetic dataset contains **10,000 samples** simulating various environmental conditions across farm locations.
-Each sample represents environmental measurements and a binary label indicating plant health.
+The synthetic dataset consists of **10,000 samples** simulating diverse environmental conditions across different farm locations.
+Each sample includes environmental measurements and a binary label indicating plant health.

-### 🔑 Features:
+### 🔑 Features

-- `temperature` — Ambient temperature in degrees Celsius
+- `temperature` — Ambient temperature (°C)
-- `humidity` — Air humidity in percentage
+- `humidity` — Air humidity (%)
-- `rainfall` — Rainfall amount in millimeters
+- `rainfall` — Rainfall (mm)
-- `soil_pH` — Soil acidity or alkalinity
+- `soil_pH` — Soil pH value
 - `disease_present` — **Target label** (0 = Healthy, 1 = Diseased)

 ---

 ## 🎯 Objective

-To train a binary classification model using a **Decision Tree** that can predict the presence of plant disease based on environmental factors.
+Train a binary classification model using a **Decision Tree** to predict plant disease presence from environmental factors.

 ---